Roxanne Pallett: Personal life

 In 2017, Pallett began an online relationship with steelworker Lee Walton, after Walton contacted her on Instagram through a mutual love for Elvis Presley.
 They met for the first time in December 2017, and a week later, Walton asked her to move in with him, proposing to her a day after she did so.

-In July 2018, during a feature assignment for Minster FM with breakfast co-presenter Ben Fry, Pallett was involved in an accident whilst driving an F2 Outlaw Stock Car at Hunmanby Raceway, North Yorkshire.
-Pallett had driven head on into a concrete wall on the first bend, and had to be cut free from the car by firefighters which took them two hours.
-She was then airlifted to a hospital by an air ambulance with a sprained wrist and some bruising.
+In July 2018, during a feature assignment for Minster FM with breakfast co-presenter Ben Fry, Pallett was involved in an accident while driving an F2 Outlaw Stock Car at Hunmanby Raceway, North Yorkshire.
+Pallett had driven head on into a concrete wall on the first bend, and had to be cut free from the car by firefighters, which took them two hours.
+She was then airlifted to a hospital with a sprained wrist and some bruising.

 On 26 January 2020, Pallett married firefighter and former Married at First Sight contestant Jason Carrion at the Lutheran Evangelical Church in New York, two months after their engagement.
 In June 2021, Pallett announced she was pregnant with her first child, and later gave birth to a son.